A Cervical Pillow Will Provide Versatile and Comfortable Support (Not Just for Your Neck)

 Contour vs Cylindrical Cervical Pillows

-Some of the most popular types are called “contour pillows.”
+Some of the most popular types of cervical pillows are called “contour pillows.”
 These are typically made with molded foam filling and have a curved design that adapts to your head, neck and shoulders.
 Unfortunately contour pillows’ predefined geometric shape can be a disadvantage.
 Their foam filling will collapse and conform to you head somewhat, but it cannot be shaped, fluffed or molded to support a wide variety of sleeping positions.

 Cylindrical cervical pillows are versatile and functional.